christopherseaman/teef/README.md

-# Basic annotation web app
+# Basic Image Annotation Web App

 This is an annotation app for x-ray images.
 The masks identify teeth as green and it may be edited using a brush and eraser.